If you cannot find the answer to your questions below,

-7) Take the signed enrollment form to the UCI Continuing Education, Student Services Office by the deadline to formally enroll and pay for the course.
+4) Take the signed form to the UCI Division of Continuing Education, Student Services Office by the deadline to formally enroll and pay for the course.
 Friday of week 2 is the deadline to submit the form.

-Questions about enrolling into Math classes through Continuing Education?
-Contact the Undergraduate Program Coordinator, Jezelle Rabbath, by e-mail at email@example.com.
+Questions?
+Contact the Undergraduate Program Coordinator, Jezelle Rabbath, at firstname.lastname@example.org.